Mailing list: History

 Mailing lists have first been scholarly mailing lists.
 The genealogy of mailing lists as a communication tool between scientists can be traced back to the times of the fledgling Arpanet.
 The aim of the computer scientists involved in this project was to develop protocols for the communication between computers.
 In so doing, they have also built the first tools of human computer-mediated communication.
 Broadly speaking, the scholarly mailing lists can even be seen as the modern version of the salons of the Enlightenment ages, designed by scholars for scholars.

 The "threaded conversation" structure (where the header of a first post defines the topic of a series of answers thus constituting a thread) is a typical and ubiquitous structure of discourse within lists and fora of the Internet.
 It is pivotal to the structure and topicality of debates within mailing lists as an arena, or public sphere in Habermas wording.
 The flame wars (as the liveliest episodes) give valuable and unique information to historians to comprehend what is at stake in the communities gathered around lists.

 Anthropologists, sociologists and historians have used mailing lists as fieldwork.
 Topics include TV series fandom, online culture, or scientific practices among many other academic studies.
 From the historian's point of view, the issue of the preservation of mailing lists heritage (and Internet fora heritage in general) is essential.
 Not only the text of the corpus of messages has yet to be perennially archived, but also their related metadata, timestamps, headers that define topics, etc. Mailing lists archives are a unique opportunity for historians to explore interactions, debates, even tensions that reveal a lot about communities.

 List security

 On both discussion lists and newsletter lists precautions are taken to avoid spamming.

-Discussion lists often require every message to be approved by a moderator before being sent to the rest of the subscribers (moderated lists), although higher-traffic lists typically only moderate messages from new subscribers.
-Companies sending out promotional newsletters have the option of working with whitelist mail distributors, which agree to standards and high fines from ISPs should any of the opt-in subscribers complain.
+Companies sending out promotional newsletters, for example, have the option of working with whitelist mail distributors, which agree to standards and high fines from ISPs should any of the opt-in subscribers complain.
 In exchange for their compliance and agreement to prohibitive fines, the emails sent by whitelisted companies are not blocked by spam filters, which often can reroute these legitimate, non-spam emails.